hpsa/hpe-application-automation-tools-plugin/doc/ALM_Integration.md

 3. Copy the ALM link to your Internet Explorer browser and view the Test Set results from within ALM.

-## Running Server Side Tests Using ALM Lab Management
+## Run Server Side Tests Using ALM Lab Management

 If you have Lab Management activated in ALM, you can run server-side tests from functional test sets and build verification suites.
 After setting up the test sets and build verification suites, you can configure a Jenkins build step to execute your tests.